“What are you talking about?” I retorted. “I love Vermont! I’m sure any time of year is lovely.”

 “Pshaw!”
 I scoffed.
 With that, Colin and I piled our suitcases into the car for one of our famous New England Getaways.
 “Brattleboro, Vermont, here we come!”
 I hollered as we sped down the highway out of Boston.

-We checked into a cute Brattleboro Bed and Breakfast (click to see where we stayed) and bounded right out to hike around the lake created by West River.
+We checked into a cute Brattleboro Bed and Breakfast (click that affiliate link to see where we stayed) and bounded right out to hike around the lake created by West River.
 The B&B owner had told us of a lovely path right along the water, and we eagerly trudged down to it.

 “Yipes,” whispered Colin as we became engulfed in a tortured frizzle of bony brown trees, “This is kind of like Mordor.
 It’s like one of those wastelands after Sauron zaps it.
 Can’t you just see some old man hobbling out, grunting, ‘This used to be a lush green village, I tell you, until the Dark One’s power began to take over!’?”